-- double-hull spaces and double bottoms which do not have a common boundary wall with the cargo tanks; - cofferdams and hold spaces where ballasting is carried out using the piping of the fire-fighting system in the cargo area and bilge-pumping is performed using educators. - 9.3.2.35.2 Where the double bottom is used as an oil fuel tank, it shall not be connected to the bilge piping system. - 9.3.2.35.3 Where the ballast pump is installed in the cargo area, the standpipe and its outboard connection for suction of ballast water shall be located within the cargo area but outside the cargo tanks. - 9.3.2.35.4 A cargo pump-room below deck shall be capable of being drained in an emergency by an installation located in the cargo area and independent from any other installation.
-This installation shall be provided outside the cargo pump-room.
+- double-hull spaces and double bottoms which do not have a common boundary wall with the cargo tanks; - cofferdams, double-hull spaces, hold spaces and double bottoms where ballasting is carried out using the piping of the fire-fighting system in the cargo area and bilge-pumping is performed using eductors. - 9.3.2.35.2 Where the double bottom is used as a liquid oil fuel tank, it shall not be connected to the bilge piping system. - 9.3.2.35.3 Where the ballast pump is installed in the cargo area, the standpipe and its outboard connection for suction of ballast water shall be located within the cargo area but outside the cargo tanks. - 9.3.2.35.4 A cargo pump-room below deck shall be capable of being drained in an emergency by an installation located in the cargo area and independent from any other installation.
+This installation shall be provided outside the cargo pump-room. - 9.3.2.36- (Reserved) 9.3.2.39

-9.3.2.40.1 A fire-extinguishing system shall be installed on the vessel.

-This system shall comply with the following requirements:

-- It shall be supplied by two independent fire or ballast pumps, one of which shall be ready for use at any time.
-These pumps shall not be installed in the same space; - It shall be provided with a water main fitted with at least three hydrants in the cargo area above deck.
+- 9.3.2.40.1 A fire-extinguishing system shall be installed on the vessel.
+This system shall comply with the following requirements: - It shall be supplied by two independent fire or ballast pumps, one of which shall be ready for use at any time.
+These pumps and their means of propulsion and electrical equipment shall not be installed in the same space.; - It shall be provided with a water main fitted with at least three hydrants in the cargo area above deck.
 Three suitable and sufficiently long hoses with spray nozzles having a diameter of not less than 12 mm shall be provided.
 It shall be possible to reach any point of the deck in the cargo area simultaneously with at least two jets of water which do not emanate from the same hydrant.